MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/GoToMarket.md

 ---

 # Go to market with Windows IoT Core
-On this page we will review the key items that needs to be considered in the **Go to market** process.
+On this page we will review the key items that need to be considered in the **Go to market** process.

 ## Understand licensing requirements
 * See [Windows 10 IoT Core Commercialization](https://developer.microsoft.com/en-us/windows/iot/getstarted/commercialize/commercialterms) to understand the licensing requirements.